-HPV is transmitted by skin-to-skin contact during anal or vaginal sex.
+HPV is transmitted by skin-to-skin contact during anal or vaginal/front hole sex.
 HPV can be transmitted regardless of whether warts are visible.
 Genital warts aren’t the same as those that commonly happen on hands and feet.
 One type of wart won’t be passed from one part of the body (e.g., hand or foot) to another (e.g., genital area).

 HPV is the most common STD in the U.S. People who have had condomless sex with more than two partners in their lifetime have probably been exposed to HPV.
 Even if you have a type of HPV that causes warts, you might not get symptoms for months or years—if ever.

 Bacterial Meningitis is a severe bacterial infection that causes inflammation of the membranes covering the brain and spinal cord.
 It can be serious and is sometimes fatal.
 People living with HIV are at a greater risk than the general population of getting meningitis.
-Approximately 20% of HIV positive people who develop the disease die as a result.

 It’s spread through the exchange of respiratory and throat secretions such as saliva.
-You can get it from someone who is infected by kissing, oral or anal sex, or sharing cigarettes or smoking equipment such as cigarettes or bongs.
+You can get it from someone who is infected by kissing, oral or anal sex, or sharing cigarettes or smoking equipment such as pipes or bongs.

 How do you get mycoplasma genitalium?